 According to a study from Pew Research Center, a majority of 18- to 29-year-olds say they use Instagram (71%).
 In fact, 73% of 18 to 29-year-old Instagram users say they visit Instagram every day, with roughly half (53%) reporting they do so several times per day.

-Now I will show you how to do that with only 2 steps.
+Now I will show you how to add Instagram Feed to Shopify with only 2 steps.

 What does Shopify Instagram Feed mean?